OmsinghThakur09/AI-Reasearch-Intelligence-agent/README.md

 Most of my time went into the query decomposer and optimizer.
 Comparing approaches made it clear how much additional engineering industrial-grade optimization requires.
 I focused on building the strongest version achievable for a single developer, learning that quality improvements don't have a natural stopping point, Part of the engineering discipline is deciding where to draw the line and documenting known limitations.

 ## Known Limitations & Roadmap
-- Follow-up context is limited to one previous turn, held in an in-process dictionary (resets on server restart).
+- Conversation memory lives in a LangGraph SQLite checkpoint that isn't yet on a persisted volume, so it won't survive a container rebuild (only a plain restart).
 - Tavily's `time_range` filters by index freshness, not actual publish date.
 - Currently running on a single EC2 instance without load balancing.
 - **Planned:**
-  - Persistent multi-turn memory in Postgres.
+  - Move the conversation checkpoint onto a persisted volume (or Postgres) so memory survives redeploys.
   - Surfacing search-progress events to the frontend UI.
   - Evaluation harness for retrieval quality.
   - JWT authentication for per-user session isolation and rate limiting.